TDMJ10/KOMI/README.md

 # ABOUT
 Komi is an autonomous robot that has basic object recognition abilities for general humans.
 Komi uses Computer Vision Through An ESP32 AI Thinker OV2640 Camera running Edge Impulse's YOLO Model possessing the ability to act on its own to greet humans it sees, waving to the closest person it sees and roam around on its own.
 Komi is also planned to have a remote control and video feed.

 Komi is not that advanced (very very basic honestly with lots of roundabout methods to do things) don't expect too much from it.
 Theres DEFINITELY better ways to do this project, I am just working through what i do know as of the time of working on this.
+So also expect multiple revisions of the design.

 # PROJECT UPDATES
-Revising Design.
-Circuitry Updated (Revision 4).
+Revising for Revision 5, Seperating display control from the master mcu

 # PROJECT TO DO
 1: Create MASTER Code (45%) - MASTER MCU Changed